Myriostoma coliforme: Similar species

-In Europe, Myriostoma coliforme is a distinctive species easily characterized by the multiple openings on its spore sac and the multiple stalks supporting the sac.
+In Europe, M. coliforme is a distinctive species easily characterized by the multiple openings on its spore sac and the multiple stalks supporting the sac.
 Historically, it was thought that the holes might have been a result of insects.
-This was discussed and rejected by Thomas Jenkinson Woodward in 1797: "It has been doubted whether these mouths might not be accidental, and formed by insects after the expansion of the plant.
+This was discussed and rejected by Thomas Jenkinson Woodward in 1797:

+It has been doubted whether these mouths might not be accidental, and formed by insects after the expansion of the plant.
 But this (not to mention their regularity, and that each is furrowed by its border of cilia) is clearly disproved, from the marks of the projections formed by the mouths being seen on the expanded rays, when freshly opened ...
-I have likewise found an abortive plant, in which the seed did not ripen; but which had numerous projecting papillae on the head, where the mouths should have been formed."
+I have likewise found an abortive plant, in which the seed did not ripen; but which had numerous projecting papillae on the head, where the mouths should have been formed.

-In North America, a second species, Myriostoma calongei, is known from New Mexico.
+In North America, a second species, M. calongei, is known from New Mexico.
 It can be distinguished by its more distinctly verrucose (finely warted) endoperidium, with warts more than 0.1 mm high.